Branimir Ivan Sikic

-Branimir Ivan Sikic is an American medical doctor and scientist at Stanford University School of Medicine.
+Branimir Ivan "Brandy" Sikic (born October 18, 1947) is an American medical doctor and scientist at Stanford University School of Medicine.
 He is an oncologist and cancer pharmacologist, and has served as a faculty member at Stanford University since 1979.
 His research spans basic, translational, and clinical research and investigates the mechanisms of drug resistance and the development of new anticancer therapies.

 Early life

 Sikic was born in Graz, Austria, on October 18, 1947.
 His parents were refugees from Croatia, his father a mathematician and his mother a linguist.
 The family emigrated to Adelaide, Australia in 1949, and to Cincinnati, Ohio in 1956.
 Sikic graduated from St. Xavier High School as president of his class in 1964 at age 16, and attended Georgetown University in Washington, D.C., where he obtained a B.S. degree in biology in 1968.

 Education and training

 Sikic attended the University of Chicago Pritzker School of Medicine, graduating with an M.D. in 1972.
 He returned to Georgetown University Hospital in Washington, D.C. for an internship and residency in internal medicine (1972-5).
 From 1975 to 1978 he was a postdoctoral laboratory research fellow at the National Institutes of Health (NIH), working on the regulation of drug metabolism and the pharmacology and pulmonary toxicology of the anticancer drug bleomycin.
 He returned to Georgetown in 1978–9 to complete a clinical fellowship in medical oncology, prior to joining the faculty at Stanford University.